Overwatch: Music

+Crossovers

+Tracer, Mercy, Genji, and D.Va were added as player skins for Fortnite in May 2026.

 Reception

 The original Overwatch achieved widespread acclaim from both critics and players both prior to and upon release.
 Pre-release, media outlets "rushed to cover the [game's] beta", which attracted over 9.7 million players.

 Cosplay of Tracer (left) and D.Va (right), often cited as among the best and most popular Overwatch characters both in-game and out (Note: Sources that share such an opinion include:)

 The game's PC, PS4, and Xbox One versions all received "universal acclaim", according to review aggregator Metacritic; these versions all hold a "metascore" of 90/100 or higher on the aggregator.
 Overwatchs Nintendo Switch version, however, received "mixed or average reviews" with a 73/100 metascore on the aggregator.
 Since its release, Overwatch has been listed by various outlets as one of the best video games of all-time, particularly within its hero shooter genre and among 21st-century contemporaries.
 (Note: Sources or lists that share such an opinion include: